-The Korean Broadcasting Commission and the Minister of Information and Communication have discordant opinions regarding that convergence services should be regulated as broadcasting as telecommunication. or The Broadcasting Commission claims to introduce a concept of "special category broadcasting service" into Broadcasting Act and to regulate a convergence service provider as a broadcasting company.
-The Commission insists that the services should become convergence а concept "broadcasting," based on the "opening telecommunication market" and "competition of the IPTV and cable television."
+The Korean Broadcasting Commission and the Minister of Information and Communication have discordant opinions regarding that convergence services should be regulated as telecommunication.
+Korean broadcasting or as The Broadcasting Commission claims to introduce a concept of "special category broadcasting service" into Broadcasting Act and to regulate a convergence service provider as a broadcasting company.
+The Commission insists that the services should become convergence а concept of "broadcasting," based on the "opening telecommunication market" and "competition of the IPTV and cable television."
 Since Korea allowed the foreigner to investment in the telecommunication service except broadcasting and basic telecommunication service through the WTO, if the IPTV is included in the concept of "value added network service," the Korea government cannot help but accept the demand for the opening markets from foreign countries.
-The Korean if Broadcasting Commission points out that telecommunication company enters into the broadcasting market that offers the IPTV services, there will be a possibility of causing collapse of the cable TV industry.
+The Korean points Broadcasting Commission that if out а telecommunication company enters into the broadcasting market that offers the IPTV services, there will be a possibility of causing collapse of the cable TV industry.